 “You still in high school, sweetheart?”

-The man, wearing a tattered baseball cap and with a stomach that billows over the waist of his jeans, looks to be in his mid-sixties.
+The man looks to be in his mid-sixties, wearing a tattered baseball cap and has a stomach that billows over the waist of his jeans.
 He has crooked teeth and smells like cigarettes.
 I shove down my discomfort and force a reply.

 “So, you’re eighteen?”

 My insides fold, the summer air beats against my exposed legs, and I feel my waitress uniform press especially tight against my breasts.
 My blood gets hot and I feel the need to flee.
 More words spill from my lips before I can process them.

 My own voice saves me by reminding me where I am.
 I realize I’ve been standing completely still, coffee pot gripped tight in hand, for too long.
 Noticeably long.
 I smile politely and gesture to the man’s cup, pouring the coffee slowly.
 The rings on my trembling hands catch the sunlight so bright that they sting my eyes.

 He’s old enough to be my grandfather, with a rough voice, hungry glare, and tufts of hair that burst out of his nose.
 I’ve served men like him before.
 Some let their eyes linger over my body or graze my lower back when they pass by.
 Others are less subtle.